 Next we're going to describe the WhatsApp Business App in depth, if you're only interested in the WhatsApp Business API you can read about it here.

 Getting Started With the WhatsApp Business App

 Let's start with the basics.
 In order to use the WhatsApp Business App, you will need a spare phone number and a phone.
 Just like the regular WhatsApp, your account is tied to your phone number.
 Therefore you'll likely need to pick up an extra sim card and perhaps even an extra phone if you don't have one already.

 Luckily at Rocketbots many of us are using dual sim android devices so this wasn't an issue.
 And no, for those of you asking, you will not be able to use the same number for your WhatsApp account and your WhatsApp Business account.

-Once you're ready, go ahead and download the WhatsApp Business App on the Google Play store to get started.
+Once you're ready, go ahead and download the WhatsApp Business App on the Google Play store or iTunes App Store to get started.
 Much like regular WhatsApp, the first thing you will be asked to do is to verify your phone number.